Track tirzepatide symptoms beside dose timing, food, water, bowel changes, weight, and progress.

 Log nausea, constipation, diarrhea, vomiting, abdominal pain, fatigue, headache, and injection-site soreness — the 18 most common GLP-1 symptoms — plus unlimited custom symptoms with a 0–10 severity slider.

-372,000+ users track GLP-1 with MeAgain, and the app holds 4.8 stars across over 16,000 App Store ratings on iPhone and Android.
+400,000+ users track GLP-1 with MeAgain, and the app has a 4.8-star App Store rating across 18,000+ ratings and is available on iPhone and Android.

 Tirzepatide is the active ingredient in Zepbound (FDA-approved for weight management) and Mounjaro (FDA-approved for type 2 diabetes).
-Some clinicians also prescribe compounded tirzepatide through licensed 503A and 503B pharmacies.
-MeAgain tracks the symptom workflow the same way regardless of which medication you take — what differs is the medication name, schedule, and dose.
-Compounded tirzepatide is not FDA-approved and is not the same as Zepbound or Mounjaro; MeAgain tracks each routine without equating them.
+Some people may be prescribed compounded tirzepatide by a licensed clinician through a compounding pharmacy.
+Compounded tirzepatide is not FDA-approved and is not the same as Zepbound or Mounjaro.
+MeAgain tracks the symptom workflow the same way regardless of which medication you take — pick a symptom from the 18 presets or add a custom one, set the 0–10 severity slider, and the timestamped entry lands beside that week's dose timing, food, water, weight trend, and progress photos.
+What differs is the medication name, schedule, and dose; MeAgain tracks each routine without equating them, so the log stays readable whichever form your clinician prescribed.

 This page focuses on the tracking workflow — what to log when tirzepatide side effects show up and how MeAgain keeps that connected to dose timing, food, water, weight, and progress.